oikos-project/oikos-project/README.md

     ```
 2. Run the frontend application:
     ```bash
-    yarn start
+    yarn dev
     ```
-    The frontend will typically be available at `http://localhost:3000` (or another port if configured in `frontend/package.json`).
+    The frontend will typically be available at `http://localhost:5173` (Vite's default port).